 January to 1 April 2020.
 An independent research company will analyse the responses and produce a report by the late spring.
 The report will then be published and considered by the local clinical commissioning groups.

-We will be responding to the CCGs to let them know that closing the emergency, maternity and children's services at St Helier Hospital is not in the best interests of residents in Merton, and will only make the gap in health inequalities in the borough worse.
+We responded to the CCGs to let them know that closing the emergency, maternity and children's services at St Helier Hospital is not in the best interests of residents in Merton, and will only make the gap in health inequalities in the borough worse.

 In addition, we asked residents to tell us what they thought of the plans to close services at St Helier Hospital.
 More than 2000 people responded with over 90% agreeing that the accident and emergency, maternity and children's in-patient services should stay at St Helier.